 Kenneth E. Kendall, Ph.
 D., is a Distinguished Professor of Management in the School of Business-Camden, Rutgers University.

-Ken co-authored a field-altering book, Systems Analysis and Design, (now in its eighth edition) published by Prentice Hall and Project Planning and Requirements Analysis for IT Systems Development, second edition.
+Ken co-authored a field-altering book, Systems Analysis and Design (now in its tenth edition) published by Pearson and Project Planning and Requirements Analysis for IT Systems Development, second edition.
 He edited Emerging Information Technologies: Improving Decisions, Cooperation, and Infrastructure for Sage Publications, Inc.

-Dr. Kendall has published repeatedly in premier scholarly journals including MIS Quarterly, Decision Sciences, Management Science, European Journal of IS, Information & Management, CAIS, Decision Support Systems, The DATA BASE for Advances in Information Systems, IRMJ, EJOR, and Operations Research.
+Dr. Kendall has published repeatedly in premier scholarly journals including Information Systems Research, MIS Quarterly, Decision Sciences, Management Science, European Journal of IS, Information & Management, CAIS, Decision Support Systems, JOCEC, The DATA BASE for Advances in Information Systems, IRMJ, EJOR, and Operations Research.

-Professor Kendall’s research streams include 1) creating original, qualitative methods for systems analysis and design; 2) identifying, categorizing, and classifying emerging information technologies including ecommerce and ICTs, as well as examining their social impacts; 3) designing decision support systems (DSS); 4) using metaphors as a qualitative methodology to understand systems users, developers, and methodologies; and 5) designing strategic information systems to improve management of perishable products, such as blood.
+Professor Kendall’s research streams include 1) creating original, qualitative methods for systems analysis and design; 2) understanding how and why corporations participate in open source software development, 3) identifying, categorizing, and classifying emerging information technologies including ecommerce and ICTs, as well as examining their social impacts; 4) designing decision support systems (DSS); 5) using metaphors as a qualitative methodology to understand systems users, developers, and methodologies; and 6) designing strategic information systems to improve management of perishable products, such as blood.